hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Umbrella Roaming
     - a cloud-delivered security service for Cisco's next-generation firewall
     - protect employees even when they are off the VPN
-    - ensure that assets are secure from malicious links on and off the corporate network
+    - ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
   - protect users of endpoint solution from a phishing: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
   - wildcards and destination list: asterisk (`*`) not supported for wildcard
   - <span style="color: #bb6600;">Umbrella virtual appliances (VAs)</span>